Echack/CSU-Senior-Project/docs/TestScript.md

 ---

 ## **Script ID:** TS001
-### **Test Case Reference:** Test Case 1 - 15
+### **Test Case Reference:** Test Case 1 - 55
 ### **Objective:**
 To validate the functionality of weather data display, history features, and the ability to manage multiple locations on the weather website.
+Also to make the the entire UI is functional and that the Sign in feature works

 ---